 The Scheme is designed to help you save for your retirement.
 It is also a QROPS which means it can accept money transferred from United Kingdom pension funds.
 The circumstances in which you are able to make a withdrawal are different for money transferred from a United Kingdom pension fund including any investment return or loss on that money (United Kingdom Pension Transfer Money) than for other contributions and transfers you make to the Scheme (Other Contributions).
-Generally you can't withdraw your money until the earlier of the date you turn 55 in the case of United Kingdom Pension Transfer Money, and in the case of Other Contributions:
+Generally, you can't withdraw your money until the earlier of the date you turn 55 (changing to age 57 from 6 April 2028) in the case of United Kingdom Pension Transfer Money, and, in the case of Other Contributions:

-- a) End Payment Date when you reach the NZ superannuation qualification age (NZQA) (currently 65) - b) Early Retirement when you reach an age that is 5 years before the NZQA and Public Trust is reasonably satisfied you've permanently retired from business or employment - c) Transition to Retirement when you reach an age that is 10 years before the NZQA and the withdrawals are made through periodic payments over an identifiable period of time.
+- a.
+End Payment Date when you reach the NZ superannuation qualification age (NZQA) (currently 65). - b.
+Early Retirement when you reach an age that is 5 years before the NZQA and Public Trust is reasonably satisfied you've permanently retired from business or employment. - c.
+Transition to Retirement when you reach an age that is 10 years before the NZQA, and the withdrawals are made through periodic payments over an identifiable period of time.